Is Seeing Really Believing? The Impact Of Deceptive Photography On Acne Product Advertising

 The most obvious way to alter appearance is to change the lighting.
 Many times all that is needed to make a product look like a wonder drug is to take the “before” picture in normal room light and the “after” picture with flash.

 Anything that is three-dimensional looks worse in low light and better in bright light.
 Pimples, acne scars, and rough skin all seem to disappear in bright light.
-It’s not at all unusual for unscrupulous practitioners to take before and after photos at the same time, just with different lighting.
+It’s not at all unusual for unscrupulous practitioners to ignore ethical photographic standards4.
+They take before and after photos at the same time, just with different lighting.
 But there is a way to conceal the deception even further.

 Photographers who want you to know precisely how much difference an acne product makes in your appearance take before and after photos with the same background.
 People who want to make an acne product appear to be more useful than it is usually change the background of photo or change the size of the head shot.